onecommons/unfurl/tosca-package/README.md

                                   Overwrite existing files (Default: auto)
 ```

-The conversion process will follow TOSCA imports and generating equivalent Python import statements and write out Python files alongside the imported YAML files.
+The conversion process will follow TOSCA imports and generate Python files alongside the imported YAML files.
 The `--overwrite` controls what happens when a file with the same name already exists; its values can be:

 * `older` will only overwrite the output file if it is older than the source file.
 * `never` will never overwrite an existing file.